Obituary Examples

 Most obituary examples teach the basic order: announcement, biography, family, service details, and donations.
 These examples focus on the story layer: the scene, pressure point, source trail, and visual detail that make an obituary feel specific without losing accuracy.

 Use this page when you need examples of obituary articles, visual obituaries, or life-story obituary structures.
-If you are writing for a newspaper or funeral-home form, start with the required facts, then use one of these patterns to make the life recognizable.
+If you are writing for a newspaper or funeral-home form, start with the required facts in the obituary checklist, choose a short obituary example if print space is limited, run the obituary mistakes checklist, check the obituary cost guide, then use one of these patterns to make the life recognizable.

 Four Obituary Example Patterns